 SCIENCE PHOTO LIBRARY

-Pilar cysts (trichilemmal cysts) may appear identical to epidermal inclusion cysts, but 90% are on the scalp.
-There is often a family history of pilar cysts; inheritance is autosomal dominant (1).
+Pilar cysts (trichilemmal cysts, also sometimes called wen) may appear identical to epidermal inclusion cysts; approximately 80% are located on the scalp (1).
+There is often a family history of pilar cysts; inheritance is autosomal dominant (2).
+Although most commonly benign, they may be associated with a very rare risk of malignant transformation.

 Treatment of Cutaneous Cysts